ModernizationDigital/playbook-3/_playbook/establish-performance-baselines.md

 ---
 layout: page
-title: 'Establish Migration Architect Role'
+title: 'Step 5: Establish performance baselines'
 ---

 We're working on more chapters to the Playbook, focusing on how to design your microservices for resilience.